BabyYod4/VSCode-Remote-Workspace/README.md

 # VSCode Remote Workspace

 ## Introduction:
-To be able to use Intellisense in VScode remotely you need to mount the remote device to a drive (for example with SSHFS, or the builtin Network Drive Tool in linux).

 This is a cmake workspace for working with a RaspberryPi and Wiring Pi.
 The folder structure is as followed
 ```bash
 ├── bin --> contains executables